 More Information: Review program costs, student debt, on-time graduation and more by clicking here.

-Beginning of any semester for pre-occupational curriculum and spring and fall semesters for HIMT occupational curriculum.
+Beginning of any semester for pre-occupational curriculum and FALL SEMESTER ONLY for HIMT occupational curriculum.

 Age: 17 years old for entrance into pre-occupational curriculum;

 18 years old for entrance into occupational program curriculum.